 In order to distinguish the difference between hair loss and hair shedding – seek a professional.
 Dermatologists specialize in diagnosing and treating hair, and they can determine whether you are experiencing hair loss or hair shedding (sometimes it’s both).

 In order to figure out a remedy for hair shedding, start by getting to the root of the issue.
-First, make sure that the amount of hair you are losing is the normal amount.
-As I mentioned earlier, a dermatologist can tell you whether you have hair loss or hair shedding.
+First, make sure that the amount of hair you are shedding is the normal amount.
+As I mentioned earlier, a dermatologist can help you determine whether you have hair loss or hair shedding.

 One way to be proactive in your regimen is to take hair vitamins to strengthen your hair.
 Biotin for example can be bought at any drug store and is incredibly effective in helping to strengthen your hair and help it grow.
 Another vitamin that can help with hair shedding is Vitamin A. This vitamin has retinoids which increases hair growth and even assists with sebum production, keeping your scalp and hair moisturized.
 A multivitamin is also important to provide all of the nutrients you will need to help your hair grow healthy and strong.